 A key component to adoption is designing a program that is easy for internal teams and independent contractors alike to use.
 Create a streamlined approval process that does not hold independents or internal requestors hostage to bureaucracy or extraneous rules geared towards engagement of traditional employees.

-If you are using a cloud talent marketplace or technology platform to engage or manage independents, be sure to thoroughly test your systems with a soft launch before rolling out the program.
+If you are using a freelance marketplace or technology platform to engage or manage independent workers, be sure to thoroughly test your systems with a soft launch before rolling out the program.
 This will ensure you have the time to properly train and prepare staff, make any necessary changes or adjustments if glitches occur, and determine the best strategy for a future hard launch.

 Tracking and measuring your program’s performance is a useful way to gather and communicate results to internal staff.
 Use these results to refine or enhance the program as necessary.

 Include a process for benchmarking the performance of independent contractors.
-This will allow you to identify top-performing independents that you can target for future re-engagement and ensure program effectiveness.
+This will allow you to identify top-performing independents that you can target for future re-engagement opportunities.

-Ask for feedback from internal users and independents.
+Ask for feedback from internal users as well as independents.
 It is important to understand the needs of both audiences and to use their experiences and feedback to improve your program.
 Remember, your independent contractor program is a dynamic process.
 Assess your program regularly to look for opportunities to improve.

 The most well-designed independent workforce program will fall flat if it does not gain adoption.
 To be successful, you need to secure program adoption from both internal users and independents.